Gin-Quin/Fa/documentation/architecture/modules.md

 When building a library, all files and folders in the `library/` directory will be available to the outside world.

-Let's say you're building a library called `farm`, that export utilities to manage a farm.
+Let's say you're building a library called `farm` that exports utilities to manage a farm.

 ```
 farm/